CompNerdx/JimmyArchive2/README.md

 # Welcome to the Jimmy Archive!

 This is the second version of the Jimmy stalking website.
-Currently under development by CompNerdx and 4j0x in HTML and Tailwind CSS.
+Currently under development by CompNerdx and notVizality in HTML and Tailwind CSS.